- The Australia Day Harbour Parade 2019 (“the Parade”) is to be held on Saturday, 26 January 2019 at 12.45pm.

-The Master agrees to obtain the permission of all Participants on the Master’s vessel (including, where the Participants are under 18 years of age, necessary parental permission) for the State of New South Wales to use (and to allow others to use) the Participants’ names and likenesses for promotion and advertising purposes, including to promote and advertise the Parade, Australia Day nationally, future Australia Day events and the ADCNSW.
+- The Master agrees to obtain the permission of all Participants on the Master’s vessel (including, where the Participants are under 18 years of age, necessary parental permission) for the State of New South Wales to use (and to allow others to use) the Participants’ names and likenesses for promotion and advertising purposes, including the purposes set out in clause 9.2 above.

-As between the Master, Participants and ADCNSW, the Master and/or Participants, as the case may be, will retain ownership in any copyright in vessel decorations.
+- As between the Master, Participants and ADCNSW, the Master and/or Participants, as the case may be, will retain ownership in any copyright in vessel decorations.

-The Master grants the State of New South Wales an irrevocable, perpetual, royalty-free, transferable and worldwide non-exclusive licence (with right to sub-licence) to reproduce, publish, communicate to the public, adapt and otherwise exploit the vessel decorations, including any artistic or literary works contained therein, in all media whether known now or developed in the future and without any requirement to attribute such works to the creator or author.
+- The Master grants the State of New South Wales an irrevocable, perpetual, royalty-free, transferable and worldwide non-exclusive licence (with right to sub-license) to reproduce, publish, communicate to the public, adapt and otherwise exploit the vessel decorations, including any artistic or literary works contained therein, in all media whether known now or developed in the future and without any requirement to attribute such works to the creator or author.

-To the extent that copyright in the vessel decorations may be owned by Participants or other persons, the Master agrees to obtain from the copyright owner a licence in favour of the State of New South Wales with respect to the copyright material on the same terms as set out in clause 7.5 above.
+- To the extent that copyright in the vessel decorations may be owned by Participants or other persons, the Master agrees to obtain from the copyright owner a licence in favour of the State of New South Wales with respect to the copyright material on the same terms as set out in clause 9.5 above.

-The State of New South Wales does not take responsibility for any use of images of vessel decorations by any other person.
+- The State of New South Wales does not take responsibility for any use of images of vessel decorations by any other person.

 10. COMPLIANCE WITH NSW MARITIME SAFETY LEGISLATION

-The Master must comply with, and ensure that all Participants comply with, all relevant laws in operation in the State of New South Wales, including, without limitation, all laws contained in:
+- The Master must comply with, and ensure that all Participants comply with, all relevant laws in operation in the State of New South Wales, including, without limitation, all laws contained in:

-The Master is reminded that under New South Wales law:
+- The Master is reminded that under New South Wales law:

-it is an offence:
+- it is an offence:

-i. to operate a vessel (including, to be towed by a vessel, to act as an observer on a vessel of any person being towed by the vessel or supervise a juvenile operator of a motor vessel) under the influence of alcohol or any other drug;
+- i. to operate a vessel (including to be towed by a vessel, to act as an observer on a vessel of any person being towed by the vessel or supervise a juvenile operator of a motor vessel) under the influence of alcohol or any other drug;

-ii. to operate an unsafe vessel;
+- ii. to operate an unsafe vessel;

-iii. to operate a vessel negligently, recklessly or at a speed or in a manner dangerous to the public;
+- iii. to operate a vessel negligently, recklessly or at a speed or in a manner dangerous to the public;

-iv. to operate or make other use of a vessel in a manner that interferes unreasonably with the lawful use of those waters by other persons,
+- iv. to operate or make other use of a vessel in a manner that interferes unreasonably with the lawful use of those waters by other persons,

-the operator of a sailing vessel must keep out of the way of, and a safe distance from, a vessel displaying an orange diamond (including Manly, First Fleet and Lady Class Ferries);
+- the operator of a sailing vessel must keep out of the way of, and a safe distance from, a vessel displaying an orange diamond (including Manly, First Fleet and Lady Class Ferries);

-the operator of a vessel must ensure the vessel carries the safety equipment specified in Schedule 5 of the Regulations.
+- the operator of a vessel must ensure the vessel carries the safety equipment specified in Schedule 8 of the Regulations.

 11. WARRANTIES, INDEMNITY & RELEASE

-The Master warrants that:
+- The Master warrants that:

-the Participating Vessel carries and will carry during the Parade, the minimum safety equipment specified in Schedule 5 of the Regulation and that such safety equipment complies with the minimum standards for safety equipment set out in Schedule 4 of the Regulation;
+- the Participating Vessel carries and will carry during the Parade, the minimum safety equipment specified in Schedule 8 of the Regulation and that such safety equipment complies with the minimum standards for safety equipment set out in Schedule 7 of the Regulation;

-to the extent that copyright in the vessel decorations may be owned by Participants or other persons, the Master will obtain from the copyright owner a licence in favour of the State of New South Wales with respect to the copyright material on the same terms as set out in clause 7.5 above; and
+- to the extent that copyright in the vessel decorations may be owned by Participants or other persons, the Master will obtain from the copyright owner a licence in favour of the State of New South Wales with respect to the copyright material on the same terms as set out in clause 9.5 above; and

-in Participating in the Parade the Master will comply with, and ensure all Participants, comply with:
+- in Participating in the Parade the Master will comply with, and ensure all Participants comply with:

-all relevant laws in operation in the State of New South Wales; and
+- all relevant laws in operation in the State of New South Wales; and

-Except for any liability that cannot be excluded by law, the State of New South Wales (including, but not limited to, any officer, employee, contractor or agent of the State of New South Wales) excludes all liability (including negligence, and whether advised or aware of the possibility of that liability), for any personal injury, death, or any loss or damage (including loss of opportunity), whether direct, indirect, special or consequential, arising in any way out of or connected to the Parade, including, but not limited to, where arising out of:
+- Except for any liability that cannot be excluded by law, the State of New South Wales (including, but not limited to, any officer, employee, contractor or agent of the State of New South Wales) excludes all liability (including negligence, and whether advised or aware of the possibility of that liability), for any personal injury, death, or any loss or damage (including loss of opportunity), whether direct, indirect, special or consequential, arising in any way out of or connected to the Parade, including, but not limited to, where arising out of:

-any technical difficulties or equipment malfunction;
+- any technical difficulties or equipment malfunction;

-any collision, including a collision of any Participating Vessel into any other vessel, obstruction, land or object;
+- any collision, including a collision of any Participating Vessel into any other vessel, obstruction, land or object;

-any weather related event;
+- any weather related event;

-any tax liability incurred by any winner or participant;
+- any tax liability incurred by any winner or participant;

-any unauthorised use of images, including images of the Participating Vessel, Master, Participant or material subject to copyright; and
+- any unauthorised use of images, including images of the Participating Vessel, Master, Participant or material subject to copyright; and

-any variation of these terms and conditions.
+- any variation of these terms and conditions.

-The Master must indemnify and keep indemnified the State of New South Wales and any manifestations of the State of New South Wales, including, but not limited to, the ADCNSW, the Department of Premier and Cabinet, NSW Maritime and their officers, employees and contractors (“those indemnified”) from and against all proceedings, actions, claims, suits, demands, losses, costs including legal costs, expenses and damages which may be brought by any Participant on the Master’s vessel against any of those indemnified as a result of:
+- The Master must indemnify and keep indemnified the State of New South Wales and any manifestations of the State of New South Wales, including, but not limited to, the ADCNSW, the Department of Premier and Cabinet, NSW Roads and Maritime Services and their officers, employees and contractors (“those indemnified”) from and against all proceedings, actions, claims, suits, demands, losses, costs including legal costs, expenses and damages which may be brought by any Participant on the Master’s vessel against any of those indemnified as a result of: